Your Ultimate Guide to State Parks in South Carolina

 Need To Know: Each campground site is equipped with a table, fire ring, and grill.
 Modern conveniences include Wi-Fi, a camp store, a dump station, drinking water, flush toilets, and hot showers.
 ADA campsites are located at 43 and 47.

-Don't miss out on Edisto Beach State Park, located about 50 miles from Charleston near Edisto Beach, which is a dream spot for RV camping and outdoorsy people.
-The park features handicapped-accessible hiking and biking trails winding through the island's maritime forest, offering a unique exploration of natural beauty and historical sites, including a Native American shell midden from 2000 BC and a survey monument by Alexander Bache in 1850.
+Don't miss out on Edisto Beach State Park, located approximately 50 miles from Charleston near Edisto Beach, which is a dream spot for RV camping and outdoorsy people.
+The park features handicapped-accessible hiking and biking trails that wind through the island's maritime forest, offering a unique exploration of natural beauty and historical sites, including a Native American shell midden from 2000 BC and a survey monument by Alexander Bache in 1850.

-There are more diverse activities and things to do in Edisto Beach State Park, from fishing for flounder, spot tail, and whiting to boating, birding, and picnicking.
+There is a variety of activities and things to do in Edisto Beach State Park, from fishing for flounder, spot tail, and whiting to boating, birding, and picnicking.
 For camping, Edisto Beach State Park provides options near the ocean or salt marsh with water and electrical hookups.
 RV campers with vehicles up to 40 feet can enjoy conveniently located campgrounds with restrooms and hot showers.
+This is one of the most beautiful parks for camping in South Carolina.

 Best State Parks In South Carolina For Hiking